If you’re confused about what is a blog, how it works, and if this is something YOU would want to do – you’ve come to the right place!

 Basically, anything you can think of.
-Use your creativity!
+Be creative!

 - You can make a little money blogging.
 Imagine what an extra $200 per month from your blog would do for your personal finances?
 (Groceries, Gas, etc.)

 - You can make serious money blogging.
-We now make over $50,000 per month blogging (in less than two years of starting).
+We now make over $100,000 per month blogging (in the first two years).

 - We’ve gotten to travel the world since quitting our 9-5s and starting our blogs.
 (I’m writing this post from Lisbon, Portugal actually.)